-2. Data and Methods
+2. Data and methods

-The data for this study comprise 327 GPS sondes (Hock and Franklin 1999) released in Hurricane Ivan by the NOAA G-IV aircraft.
+The data for this study comprise 327 GPS sondes (Hock and Franklin 1999) released in Hurricane Ivan by the National Oceanic and Atmospheric Administration (NOAA) G-IV aircraft.
 They covered the period 6-16 September, as the storm moved from near 10°N, 50°W to the central Gulf of Mexico.
-For all but 12 hours of the sonde collection, Ivan was a major hurricane with maximum winds exceeding 110 kt (57 m s-1).
+For all but 12 h of the sonde collection, Ivan was a major hurricane with maximum winds exceeding 110 knots (57 m s^{-1}).
 The history of Hurricane Ivan is described by Franklin et al. (2006).

-The sondes were processed following Molinari et al. (2012) and Molinari et al. (2014).
+The sondes were processed following Molinari et al. (2012, 2014).
 The average sonde release level was near 13 km.
 The data were interpolated to 100-m vertical resolution within 100-km radial bins.
-For convenience, the radial bins will be identified by their midpoint, i.e., the 100-200 km bin will be labeled as the 150 km radius.
+For convenience, the radial bins will be identified by their midpoint; that is, the 100-200-km bin will be labeled as the 150-km radius.
 All analyses will be shown in radius-height (r-z) sections.
 Each plot will display an average value of all sondes within the radius bin at each level.
-Owing to the extremely high vertical resolution combined with relatively coarse horizontal resolution, a 1-2-1 smoother was applied five times in the vertical in all r-z cross-sections.
+Owing to the extremely high vertical resolution, combined with relatively coarse horizontal resolution, a 1-2-1 smoother was applied five times in the vertical in all r-z cross sections.

 The radius of each sonde was determined by the great circle distance from the storm center.
-The latter was defined using the Best Track data from the National Hurricane Center, linearly interpolated to one-minute positions.
-This high time resolution of the track allowed the sonde radius to be determined at each level, i.e., the drift of the sonde was accounted for.
-In reality, of course, the storm does not move linearly between the 6-h Best Track positions.
-Rather, the one-minute interpolation prevented artificial jumps in sonde positions during their descent.
+The latter was defined using the best-track data from the National Hurricane Center, linearly interpolated to 1-min positions.
+This high time resolution of the track allowed the sonde radius to be determined at each level; that is, the drift of the sonde was taken into account.
+In reality, of course, the storm does not move linearly between the 6-h best-track positions.
+Rather, the 1-min interpolation prevented artificial jumps in sonde positions during their descent.